I recently had a bad delivery experience with a food aggregator and like any irate customer, I let the live agent know about the same.

 What is a Detractor & How Organizations can handle their Detractors in 2020

-To define detractor, The least that businesses should be doing is to become aware of their customer Satisfaction and keep track of the ratio of their happy to unhappy customers.
+To define detractor, The least that businesses should be doing is to become aware of their customer Satisfaction and keep track of the ratio of their happy to unhappy customers by calculating the Net promoter score.

 An NPS tool can prove to be useful in this case.
 It can help businesses capture customer feedback and categorize them into three basic categories.